Reports: Padres, Machado agree to 10-year, $300 million deal

 The San Diego Padres have reached an agreement with free agent infielder Manny Machado on a 10-year, $300 million deal, according to multiple reports Tuesday.

-If confirmed, it would be the most lucrative free-agent contract in the history of American sports, according to MLB.com.
+It would be the most lucrative free-agent contract in the history of American sports, according to MLB.com.

 Padres executive chairman Ron Fowler cautioned in an interview with The Athletic the deal was not done.
 “We do not have a deal.
 We are continuing discussions,” Fowler said.